Tickets Sold Out for Saturday

 Storm King Art Center and the Town of Cornwall

-Storm King’s founder, Ralph E. Ogden and the first President and Founding Chair, H. Peter Stern, were active participants in the Town.
-Mr. Ogden moved his manufacturing company, Star Expansion from Bayonne, New Jersey to the hamlet of Mountainville in the Town of Cornwall in the late 1950s after the completion of the New York State Thruway.
+Storm King’s founder, Ralph E. Ogden, and the first President and Founding Chair, H. Peter Stern, were active participants in the Town.
+Mr. Ogden moved his manufacturing company, Star Expansion, from Bayonne, New Jersey to the hamlet of Mountainville in the Town of Cornwall in the late 1950s after the completion of the New York State Thruway.

 In the 1980s, Storm King amended its Charter to encompass open space protection.
-Working through the Star Expansion Company, and then Storm King Art Center, Mr. Ogden purchased and protected over 2,100 acres of land that were protected and transferred to the Open Space Institute and ultimately became Schunnemunk State Park.
+Working through the Star Expansion Company, and then Storm King Art Center, Mr. Ogden purchased and protected more than 2,100 acres of land that were protected and transferred to the Open Space Institute and ultimately became Schunnemunk State Park.

 Storm King Art Center and Cornwall Today

-- Storm King participates in the work of the Greater Cornwall Chamber of Commerce, and is active on the Town Comprehensive Planning Committee and Town Economic Development Advisory Council.
+- Storm King participates in the work of the Greater Cornwall Chamber of Commerce and is active on the Town Comprehensive Planning Committee and Town Economic Development Advisory Council.

-- Storm King continues to support local municipalities to defend against the potential ecological impact of water withdrawal from the Mountainville wells, including allowing access to Storm King property for monitoring and providing financial support for the monitoring process.
+- Storm King continues to support local municipalities to defend against the potential ecological impact of water withdrawal from the Mountainville wells, including allowing access to Storm King property for monitoring and providing financial support for the monitoring process